Frequently Asked QuestionsInstitutional Review Board

 Whom should I contact if I have questions about the IRB?

 The IRB is made up of volunteer full-time faculty members of Saint Mary’s University and one community member with no formal relationship to Saint Mary’s.
 Membership is based on federal requirements for IRB membership to ensure diversity and representation.

 How often does the IRB meet?

 The IRB holds monthly meetings, which video conference between the Twin Cities and Winona campuses.
-A full list of dates for upcoming meetings can be found on the IRB website.
+Information on upcoming meetings can be found on Board Meetings.